 They forgot the God who saved them, who had done great things in Egypt.
 (Ps.
 106:21)

-New Christians are some of my favorite people to hang out with.
+NEW CHRISTIANS are some of my favorite people to hang out with.
 They are excited.
 Their love for Jesus is fresh and encouraging.
-They’re confident that their decision to repent of sins and begin a newfound life in Christ is the greatest decision ever made.
+They think what they have done to repent of their sins and begin their newfound life in Christ is the greatest decision they have ever made.
 It is!

-As time goes by, however, it is easy to forget.
+As time goes by, however, some apparently forget.
 We forget what crud God pulled us out of.
 We fail to see what path we might have taken had it not been for the tender hand of Christ leading us down the road of righteousness.
-We begin to neglect our relationship with Jesus because he gets too familiar.
-We take God for granted and shift our priorities.
-Maybe we crowd him out and lose our first love (Jesus) just like the church at Ephesus did.
+We begin to neglect our relationship with Jesus because it might be that He gets too familiar.
+We take Him for granted.
+We begin to make other priorities.
+Maybe we crowd Him out so much that we lose our first love (Jesus) just like the church at Ephesus did.

-that the God of heaven has saved you, not yourself;
+- that it is the God of heaven who has saved you, not yourself;

-that obeying him is the only way to live; and
+- that obeying the Lord is the only way to live.

 Recall God’s goodness in your life.